 A party must file an appeal within ten (10) calendar days of the date the dismissal or hearing determination is issued.
-The appeal must be submitted in writing to the appropriate appeal reviewer identified below.
+The appeal must be submitted in writing to the Office of Civil Rights and Title IX Compliance.

 The appeal is not a rehearing of the case; it is a written statement specifically stating the grounds for the appeal and any supporting information.
 If either party submits an appeal, the other party will be notified in writing that the appeal has been filed, provided with a copy of the appeal, and given ten (10) calendar days to submit a written response.
 A written response is limited to fifteen (15) pages.
 The relevant appeal reviewer may, in their discretion, adjust the time limit for the appeal and/or response.